Jozef van Wissem: Career

 Jozef van Wissem was born in Maastricht.
 An incessantly touring musician, Van Wissem studied lute in New York with Patrick O'Brien in 1990s.

 Jozef van Wissem's solo albums, It Is All That Is Made (2009) and Ex Patris (2010), were released on Important Records.
 He released The Joy That Never Ends, an album with Jim Jarmusch on the label in 2011.
 He wrote a score for the video game The Sims Medieval.

 Van Wissem has earned much critical acclaim for his work, the ‘liberation of the lute’ as he calls it.
 According to Steve Dollar for the Washington Post,For him the lute is utterly contemporary.
 “I want to update it and also make it sexy again.
 It’s not interesting to a lot of people because it comes with all this baggage, this set of rules that these academics gave the instrument, that keeps it in a museum.”
 To that end, Van Wissem often performs in rock venues and could easily pass for a Nordic metal overlord, with thigh-high black leather boots and long, dirty-blond hair.
 Van Wissem can captivate a room on his own, as unafraid of spare beauty as he is of experimental gambits.
 When he plays the melody’s delicate glimmer freezes the moment, begging the listener to come closer as he steps away from the microphone.
 Van Wissem holds the instrument in front of his chest as the natural sound resonates inside the lute’s boat-like cavity.
-He’s not only liberating the lute, as he suggests later, but also asking his audience to liberate themselves from accustomed approaches to music.According to The New York Times "Van Wissem is both an avant-garde composer and a baroque lutenist, and thus no stranger to dichotomy".
-According to Richard Foster in The Quietus, "Van Wissem is possibly the best known lute player in the Western world."
-In his review of the 2016 album When Shall This Bright Day Begin, Foster said that "To get into Van Wissem’s world is to surrender to the inevitability – and timelessness – of a strange music created at its own pace, in a manner wholly of its creator’s making."
+He’s not only liberating the lute, as he suggests later, but also asking his audience to liberate themselves from accustomed approaches to music.